mm-zk/boojum-docs/basics/non_determinism.md

 }
 ```

-Note - as all programs are deterministic - we can record all the data that is being fed to the csr_read_word - and during proving time, we no longer need to run custom oracles code - but just provide the stream of this data (and ignore any data that the program writes in `crs_write_word()`).
+Note – Since programs are deterministic, you can record all data supplied to the `csr_read_word`.
+Then, during verification, you no longer need to execute custom Oracle code; instead, you provide the recorded data stream (ignoring any data the program sends via `csr_write_word`).

-## Final outputs
+## Final Outputs

-It is important that the program returns the final outputs inside the registers - rather than trying to write them into CRS.
+It is crucial that a program returns its final outputs via registers, rather than writing them to the CSR.

-usual flow, is that the program reads the expected output value from the input, and then simply returns "1" in register if this is correct and 0 otherwise.
+Typically, the program retrieves an expected output from input, then returns "1" in a register if it matches, or "0" if it does not.

-Final register values are being passed through the recursion steps - therefore even the final recursion step keeps them, and allows final caller to easily verify their value.
+The final register values are propagated through all recursive steps, allowing the final caller to verify the result easily.